 - Try to have sex once, but not to the point of orgasm

 During week 5, I would have tried to have sex for the first time since I started this step-by-step plan.
-If this were successful, I might have already partially or fully overcome my sexual problems.
-However, if sex was not fully satisfactory or if I wanted to continue the step-by-step plan, I would again in this week continue to experiment with having sex.
+If this was successful, I might have already partially or fully overcome my sexual problems.
+However, if sex was not fully satisfactory last week, I would again in this week try to have sex once.

 Similarly to the preceding week, it would also this time prefer to be with a very understanding and patient partner, and for us to work together towards the goals of overcoming my sexual health problems.

 I would again refrain from having an orgasm.
-By doing so, it would be possible for me to conserve the libido I had built up during the last five weeks, and I could therefore continue to be sexually top-charged.
-If on the other hand I were to have an orgasm, I would in all likelihood have lost most of my built-up libido.
+By not having an orgasm, I would conserve the libido I had built up during the last five weeks, and I could therefore continue to be sexually top-charged.
+If on the other hand I were to have an orgasm, I would in all likelihood lose most of this built-up libido.
 To learn more about my experience with orgasm and ejaculation on Truelibido, please go here.

-I could then adjust how often I would be able to have sex during a week, and find a frequency that was right for me.
+I could then adjust how often I would be able to have sex during a week and still function well sexually, and find a frequency that was right for me.
 Perhaps this would be once a week, perhaps twice, perhaps even more often.
-However, I would keep in mind that one of the principles I undertook in the step-by-step plan was to abstain from sexual activity, so I would therefore be careful to not engage in this too often.

-It is practically impossible for most men to refrain from having orgasms for very long periods of time.
-We are after all programmed to release sperm periodically to pass on our genes.
+Although not having orgasms is super beneficial in order to build up libido, it is also practically impossible for most men to refrain from having orgasms for very long periods of time.
 Therefore, I would allow myself to have an orgasm every now and then, but if possible, only every 4-6 weeks.

 Even if I was able to have successful sex after these six weeks, there would be nothing stopping me from continuing to week seven and beyond of the program, if I wanted to.
-If I thought I could achieve further progress by following the step-by-step plan, for instance to become more sexually charged and have a stronger libido, I could of course do that.
+If I thought I could achieve further progress by following the step-by-step plan, for instance to get an even stronger libido, I could of course do that.